deep-security/smartcheck-scan-action/README.md

 ## Scan your containers with [Deep Security Smart Check](https://www.trendmicro.com/smartcheck).

-This tool is used by the Deep Security Smart Check plugin for [Jenkins](https://plugins.jenkins.io/deepsecurity-smartcheck/) and can also be used as a [GitHub Action](https://github.com/features/actions).
+This project was built by the [Deep Security Smart Check](trendmicro.com/smartcheck) team to help you to scan your containers in your CI/CD pipeline, you can use as a standalone Docker container published in the [Dockerhub](https://hub.docker.com/r/deepsecurity/smartcheck-scan-action) to scan your images.
+This tool is also used by the [Deep Security Smart Check plugin for Jenkins](https://plugins.jenkins.io/deepsecurity-smartcheck/) and the GitHub Action, that wraps the container published in Dockerhub.

 ## Requirements